-The borough is also home to the Greene Academy, the academy is a unique historic structure of native fieldstone and brick.
-The original fieldstone section was built in 1791 as an Episcopal Church on land owned by James Carmichael.
+The borough is also home to the Greene Academy, the Academy is a unique historic structure of native fieldstone and brick.
+The original fieldstone section was built in 1790 as an Episcopal Church on land owned by James Carmichael.
 In 1810, the church trustees offered the use of their building for a school and the brick addition was added.
 As a pioneer in co-education, the Greene Academy had a Female Department as early as 1837.
 It continued to serve as the educational center of the county until the founding of Waynesburg College in 1849.
 With the building of the Carmichaels Borough School in 1893, the Greene Academy closed.

 The Greene Academy